Mega Shark Versus Crocosaurus: Plot

 Aboard the aircraft carrier USS Lexington, McCormick is introduced to Admiral Calvin, who informs him that his elite crew has only one objective: to hunt down and destroy the megalodon.
 McCormick is given a room aboard the carrier, and the most advanced tracking equipment.
 Hutchinson is sent to a remote island to meet and interrogate Putnam, who had just washed up ashore following the cargo ship incident.
 Hutchinson is shocked when Putnam informs her of the crocodile he captured, as her team was only aware of the megalodon.
 She then has him handcuffed and brought back to the carrier.
 Once there, the crew discover the appearance of eggs on another island.
 Adm.
 Calvin assigns McCormick to accompany Hutchinson and Putnam and capture an egg.
 Upon arriving on the island, they discover that the eggs are laid by the shoreline and are about to hatch.
 When the fin of the megalodon is seen nearby, Hutchinson orders the Lexington to launch a missile strike on the island.
 As the team leaves the island, the megalodon swallows the eggs, angering the crocodile, while a squadron of F-18 Hornets fire their missiles at a cave holding more eggs.
 As the crocodile invades Miami and heads toward Orlando, McCormick suggests using an arc flash powered by the nearby Turkey Point Nuclear Generating Station to ward it off.
-The gamble works, as the arc flash sends the crocodile back into the sea.
+The gamble works, as the rays of the electric nuclear arc strike the Crocosaurus until it explodes off-camera, causing it to return to the sea.

 Back aboard the Lexington, Putnam suggests dissecting a crocodile egg to find its vulnerable factors; the team is informed that one egg is aboard the submarine USNS Invincible and two are being transported by Black Hawk helicopters.
 They also discover that the megalodon is attracted to the eggs, as it has devoured the Invincible and the Black Hawks transporting them.
 As no cage or trap is big enough to capture both creatures, Putnam suggests luring both the megalodon and crocodile into the Panama Canal, much to McCormick's disapproval.
 The submarine USS Argonaut is sent to the wreckage of the cargo ship to retrieve some crocodile eggs.
 The retrieval mission is a success, and the eggs are dropped into the Panama Canal.
 Instinctively, both the megalodon and the crocodile arrive at the canal, where they battle each other while being attacked by the Navy.
 The fight causes a tidal wave that destroys the entire Panama Canal as both creatures continue to bite each other.